 A flip side to epistemic communities is the problem of verifying that the information you have is good.
 If we got to design all the agents in society we might be able to ensure the overall system acquires good information.
-But when we are dealing with the practicalities of real people, Do you do this by some kind of social trust graph?
+But when we are dealing with real people, how do we know what they tell us is real?
+At scale?
+Do we do this by some kind of social trust graph?
 Some other mechanism?
-Perhaps social network consensus as with wt.social could do this?

 A simple case.
-Let’s just work out if we are receiving real information here.
-Is the message you for from me really from me?
+Is the message to you from me really from me?

 Web of Trust is troublesome for all the usual reasons that encryption is troublesome.